javawolfpack/CCSC-Tutorial/Ansible/README.md

-# Jetson Ansible Playbooks
+# Ansible Playbooks

-Folder with the Ansible playbooks to build a cluster with the NVIDIA Jetson Nano Boards.
+Folder with the Ansible playbooks to build a cluster targeting Debian based linux systems.